Toddler death: District health board hopes it will never happen again

 Health Minister David Clark said he expected the DHB to review its policies in light of the report.

-"Clearly in this case mistakes were made, with tragic results," he said, although he clarified he was not familiar with the details of the particular incident.
+"Clearly in this case mistakes were made, with tragic results," he said.

 "Domestic violence is sadly all too common in New Zealand and it's important our health professionals look out for signs of abuse, and respond appropriately.
 I'm sure they work hard to do just that," he said.